Skip to main content

 In addition to the military pension itself, however, there is also wife's survivor annuity on that pension.
 That annuity, acquired by the parties during the marriage, is a marital asset.
 As we held in Miller and Garren, 208 Ore.
 App.
 619, 623, 145 P3d 285 (2006), a survivor's annuity is analogous to an unvested pension and is subject to [9] valuation and the court's disposition on dissolution.
 Although it is possible that wife could die before husband and never see the benefits from the annuity, in light of the 18-year disparity in their ages, it is likely that wife will survive husband.
 As in Miller, the parties' expert in this case took into account the contingency of wife's survival when valuing annuity.
 Wife is the only beneficiary of the survivor annuity, and it will provide her with income for many years.
 We conclude that it is appropriate to take wife's survivor annuity into account in the property distribution and that the trial court erred in failing to do so.
 As we have noted, the present value of wife's survivor annuity is $84,855.
 That value should be assigned to wife in the property division.[xiv]

-The end result of the Forney case was that the Court reversed and remanded for a new judgment allocating the entire value of the Survivor Benefit Plan to the wife for the purposes of equitable division.
+The Court reversed and remanded for a new judgment allocating the entire value of the Survivor Benefit Plan to the wife.

-If possible, reduce the base amount selected so that her SBP benefit reflects the same percentage as her share of the military pension.[xv]
-You’ll also be saving COL Doe money because the premium will be lower.
-Note that there are only limited time when the match can be made, however.
-The problems that exist in trying to establish a mirror award are set out in the Silent Partner infoletter (for lawyers) and the LEGAL EAGLE handout (for clients) on this subject.
+If possible, reduce the base amount selected so that the FS’s SBP benefit reflects the same percentage as her share of the military pension.[xv]
+You’ll also be saving COL Roberts money because the premium will be lower.
+The amount can be designated on DD Form 2656, “Data for Payment of Retired Personnel,” which is filled out and submitted by COL Roberts when he begins the retirement process.

-But the same thing can be accomplished by adjusting the percent that Mrs. Doe receives.
+But the same thing can be accomplished by adjusting the percent that Mrs. Roberts receives.
 Here’s how:

-• Figure out what dollar amount Mrs. Doe would get each month as pension division, multiplying her spousal percentage times the gross retired pay of the member.
+• Figure out what dollar amount Mrs. Roberts would get each month as pension division, multiplying her spousal percentage times the gross retired pay of the member.

 • Then figure out the dollar amount for the SBP premium.
 Use 6.5% except for Guard/Reserve members who choose immediate coverage at the 20-year point.
 This is multiplied by the member’s retired pay unless a lower amount has been – or will be - selected).

-• Then subtract this from Mrs. Doe’s dollar amount (or anticipated dollar amount).
+• Then subtract this from Mrs. Roberts’ dollar amount (or anticipated dollar amount).
 This yields her spousal share less the SBP premium.

-• Next divide this figure by the disposable retired pay (gross pay less SBP premium and VA waiver, if any) of COL Doe and multiply it by 100.
+• Next divide this figure by the disposable retired pay (gross pay less SBP premium) of COL Roberts and multiply it by 100.

 The result is the percentage of his retired pay that she would get with her paying for SBP.
 You’ve effectively shifted the premium payment to her by reducing the percentage of retired pay that she receives, assuming there are no other deductions from gross pay, such as a disability pay waiver or money owed to the federal government.